jwilber/USDA_Pomological_Watercolors/README.md

 # USDA_Pomological_Watercolors

-This repo stores data from the [USDA Pomologogical Watercolor Collection](https://usdawatercolors.nal.usda.gov/pom/home.xhtml).
+This repo stores data from the [USDA Pomologogical Watercolor Collection](https://usdawatercolors.nal.usda.gov/pom/home.xhtml):

 ![Collage of watercolor paintings](https://www.garrickadenbuie.com/images/project/ggpomological/pom-examples.jpg)

+> > The USDA Pomological Watercolor Collection documents fruit and nut varieties developed by growers or introduced by USDA plant explorers around the turn of the 20th century.
+Technically accurate paintings were used to create lithographs illustrating USDA bulletins, yearbooks, and other series distributed to growers and gardeners across America

-The following information is provided:
+The following data is provided in this repo:

 ## data/images/*

 Image directory containing a `.jpg` for each individual painting.
-There are 7584 paintings in total.
+There are 7584 images in total.

 ## data/usda_pomological_watercolors.csv

+Csv file containing metadata for each painting.

 | Column | Description | Data Type |
 |---|---|---|